-5.X Key Issue #X: Improvement on performance issues for public safety UEs
+5.X Key Issue #X: Improvement for potential performance issues related to high numbers of public safety UEs

 5.X.1 Description

-This Key issue will study whether there are any identified performance issues for high number of public safety UEs, and if yes study necessary enhancements to 5MBS for that scenario.
+Public safety requirements are documented in TS 22.179 [z] and related procedures are documented in TS 23.280 [x] and TS 24.379 [y].

-NOTE 1: Input from RAN WGs is required to conclude this key issue.
+Specific 5MBS requirements for public safety are documented in Clause 4.X.

-NOTE 2: Coordination with SA6 WG will be required.
+Based on the 5MBS requirements for public safety documented in Clause 4.X, this Key issue will study whether there are any performance issues for high number of public safety UEs, and for identified performance issues related enhancements to 5MBS.

-NOTE 3: KI #1 enables UEs in CM-CONNECTED with RRC Inactive state to receive multicast MBS session data, which is not in the scope of this Key Issue.
+NOTE 1: Coordination with RAN WGs and SA6 WG will be required.